sachinchopra35/ocelot-trio-website/README.md

 ## Interactive Features

 ### Audio Player
-- Click the play button (▶️) on any music card to simulate playback
+- Click the play button (▶️) on any music card to play real audio
-- The button changes to pause (⏸️) when "playing"
+- The button changes to pause (⏸️) when playing
-- Progress bar shows simulated playback progress
+- Progress bar shows actual playback progress
-- Only one track can "play" at a time
+- Only one track can play at a time
 - Click anywhere on the progress bar to jump to that position
+- Real audio files: "If You Want To View Paradise", "In Bloom", and "Hades' Gift"

 ### Navigation
 - Click navigation links to smoothly scroll to sections